Emanrux-dev/Emanrux-Shader/README.md

 - Souls appear at the edge of the screen when near soul light (Emanrux Config: "Soul Presence")

 - Fixed blue fire color correction when a mob burns near soul fire.

-- Soul light takes over the player's skin and some mobs, tinting pixels blue.
+Soul light takes over the player's skin and some mobs, tinting pixels blue.

-- Parallax occlusion mapping (POM) for many more blocks (disabled by default for performance reasons)
+- Parallax occlusion mapping (POM) for many more blocks and "3D" minerals with POM enabled. (disabled by default for performance reasons)

+- 3 selectable Lens Flare types when looking at the sun.

+- 5 new detailed planets, toggleable, for both the Overworld and the End.

+- Complete End dimension overhaul: new lighting, shadows, and colors based on the light source.
+A moving black hole has been added, with a screen shake and zoom-in effect when looking directly at it.

+- Spiral vortex in the void of the End.

+- Meteors in the night sky and the End.

+- Wandering dragons fly through the End, adding atmosphere and life to its sky.

 - Cloud Optimization: Reduced excessive cloud layers for better light passage and effects.